michaelpaig/beer-avg-prediction/README.md

-# Beer Ratint Average Prediciton
+# Beer Rating Average Prediciton

 #### Description
 The goal was to see if I could predict the average rating of a beer on beeradvocate.com